 Established in 1999, the Friends of Vauxhall Park is a voluntary group whose aim is to protect and enhance Vauxhall Park as a place of freedom, recreation and enjoyment for all sections of the local community.
-We publish a regular and interesting newsletter, and work closely with The London Borough of Lambeth and its contractors.
-We became a registered Charity in 2016 (Registered Charity 1166894) and you can read our Consitution by following this link: FOVPConstitution 2016.
+We hold regular meetings, events and volunteer gardening groups all of which are advertised on park notice boards and on our social media feeds.
+We publish a newsletter with news about FOVP activities and issues facing the Park.
+We became a registered Charity in 2016 (Registered Charity 1166894) and you can read our Constitution by following this link: FOVPConstitution 2016.

 The upkeep of the Park depends increasingly on volunteer work from groups of residents caring for particular parts of the Park to groups from the Corporate Sector spending days out from the office doing specific tasks.
 Recent work parties have cleared the brick labyrinth in the rose garden, cleared away bushes that were encouraging antisocial behaviour and created mosaics on three picnic benches.
 We welcome all volunteer help particularly when the council funds for the upkeep of the Park are severely diminished.
-Please contact us (firstname.lastname@example.org) for further information
+If you would like to join any of our activities, please contact us (email@example.com) for further information

 Thanks to our supporters